GabSchach/HDVis_fork/README.md

 ### neo4j

-Follow the instructions on [neo4j.com](neo4j.com) to install and start a new databse.
+Follow the instructions on [neo4j.com](https://neo4j.com/download/) to install and start a new database.
 Alternatively you can load a database from a database dump file, by adding the `.dump` file to a neo4j project and then selecting  `create new DBMS from dump` in the options of added the `.dump` file.

 ### Backend